featbit/featbit/README.md

 Building FeatBit is a collaborative effort, and we owe a lot of gratitude to many smart and talented individuals.
 Building it together with community ensures that we build a product that solves real problems for real people.
 We'd love to have your help too: Please feel free to open issues or provide pull requests.

+### Rewards

+We are looking into the possibility of incentivizing and rewarding contributors through Web3 technology. [tea.xyz](https://tea.xyz) is in the scope of our study.
+We hope you can recommend more related content via Slack or Discord.

 ## Architecture

 Under construction...